(This post may include affiliate links. You can read about our affiliate policy here.)

 BabyQuip Review:

-BabyQuip, previously known as Babierge, operates on the idea that traveling with your baby shouldn’t require schlepping around 100 pounds of gear.
-Thus, the site connects traveling parents, who need car seats, cribs, strollers and other gear while on vacation with local parents, who are willing to rent it out.
+BabyQuip operates on the idea that traveling with your baby shouldn’t require schlepping around 100 pounds of gear.
+Thus, the site connects traveling parents, who need car seats, cribs, strollers and toys while on vacation, with local parents who are willing to rent out gear.

 In addition to renting out cribs and toys, many BabyQuip contractors also offer to deliver other “consumables,” such as diapers, formula, and wipes.